How do I book?

 Clients see all the shots from the day except those that have issues with focus, are unflattering or those used to enhance other images – ie where one element is taken from one image to add to another image.

-How much photography coverage do we need?
+How much photographic coverage do we need?

-Do we photography LGBTQI Weddings?
+Do you photograph LGBTQI Weddings?

 YES!
 En Vogue is all for love – if you love someone and you want to marry them then I will be honoured to photograph it for you.

-Do you offer engagement sessions?
+Do you offer Engagement Sessions?

-I’m really awkward in front of the camera!
+“I’m really awkward in front of the camera!”

 How will the photos be delivered?

 Your images will be delivered via an online gallery in the first instance and then on a customised USB.
 The online gallery provides you with download options suitable to share on social media and the USB has images that are suitable to print.

 Every wedding package includes a print/album voucher which provides a high quality, Australian made, archival quality album or archival quality prints.